rebeccawilliams/oldrebeccawilliamssite/content/pages/about.md

           According to her father, she is a [true millennial](https://twitter.com/chrisfluming/status/1368732411400396804?s=20).
-          Either way, she can comfortably attest to what she sees as fundamental generational pressures and trends.
+          Whether she is or not, she can faithfully attest to what she sees as fundamental generational pressures and trends.
 She sees the world in power struggles, trajectories, and people talking past each other.
 She believes in art, balance, cutting out what doesn't work, density, diversity, and humor.
 She wants to ask you about the latest thing you enjoyed and why over a coffee, tea, or a drink to better understand